A voice rises in the woods.

 “Monteeee!
 Heeeyyy, Monteee!
 Heeeyyy, Monteee!”
 Allen Owen calls to his old mentor.

-Monte Barrett, 70, is somewhere here along the former Barr Trail, following Ruxton Creek and reacquainting himself with this place in his sweetest memories.
+Monte Barrett, 70, is somewhere here along the former Barr Trail, following Ruxton Creek in Manitou Springs, Colorado and reacquainting himself with this place in his sweetest memories.

 He and Owen, 55, had hiked here countless times in their youth.
 And while they still live in the area, they’re not exploring together anymore.
 Now Barrett has a backpack storing his oxygen supply.